-Roosevelt Institute @ GW, part of the Roosevelt Institute's national network, is a student policy and advocacy organization that engages students and communities in solutions-oriented progressive activism that empowers their ideas for change.
+Roosevelt @ GW is a student policy and advocacy organization that engages students and communities in solutions-oriented progressive activism that empowers their ideas for change.
+We are part of the Roosevelt Institute's national network, a cohort of student leaders from over 130 college campuses focused on incubating progressive ideas and creating a pipeline for young, progressive leaders and thinkers.

 Our theory of change seeks to provide our members, partner organizations, and the broader community with a platform, training, and resources to create policy change through the following process: